fyceu/fyceu/README.md

 # 👋 Hi, I'm Fasi!

 👨‍💻 Help Desk Specialist documenting my journey in Cybersecurity <br>
-🏫 Studied Cybersecurity with a minor in Computer Science <br>
+🏫 Graduated with a Bachelors of Sceince in Cybersecurity with a minor in Computer Science <br>
 📓 Lifetime learner and tech enthusiast <br>

 ## 🖥️  Cybersecurity Projects